fahim-muntasir-niloy/10_ms_task_fmn/README.md

 **Q: What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?**

 A: The embedding model used is `BAAI-BGE-M3` via Ollama.
-This multilingual embedding model is state-of-the-art for semantic search and supports Bangla, making it suitable for capturing nuanced meanings in both queries and document chunks.
+This multilingual embedding model is state-of-the-art for semantic search and supports Bangla (99+ other language as well), making it suitable for capturing nuanced meanings in both queries and document chunks.
+The vector dimension is `1024`, helping it preserve more context in each chunk.
 It maps semantically similar texts to nearby points in vector space, enabling effective retrieval.

 **Q: How are you comparing the query with your stored chunks?
 Why did you choose this similarity method and storage setup?**